-- 1. Current HINE input number is displayed, use the and + keys to cycle through inputs.
-Pressing this softkey will return the prompt "FOR allowing the number keys to add a new input.
+- 1. Current PHONE input number is displayed, use the and + keys to cycle through inputs.
+Pressing this softkey will return the prompt "PPP" allowing the number keys to add a new input.
 When connected by phone, dial this number to override the group shown. - 2.
 To replace the GROUP number displayed, press the GROUP softkey, and enter a new group number using the number keys.
 A phone input can only control a single GROUP. - 3.
-Press the TIMECUIT softkey to automatically reverse the On action of an input.
-A "hh:mm" prompt will appear requesting a time out in hours and minutes, allowing a value of 00:01 through 99:99 to be entered.
-See note • - 4.
-Press the WARN softkey to blink the lights prior to their timeout.
+Press the TIMEOUT softkey to automatically reverse the On action of an input.
+A "hh:mm" prompt will appear requesting a time out in hours and minutes, allowing a value of 00:01 through 99:99 to be entered. - 4.
+Press the ⋈ARN softkey to blink the lights prior to their timeout.
 An "mm" prompt will appear requesting a time in minutes, allowing a value of 01 through 99 to be entered.
 This value must be less than the timeout value.

-- 5. Press the PRIGRITY softkey to change the priority of this input.
+2 - 5.
+Press the PRIORITY softkey to change the priority of this input.
 Select LOW if this phone OFF action should be disabled by normal events such as schedules.
-See note 5 on page 36 for priority level details. - 6.
-Press the LOGGING softkey to enable or disable logging for this input. - 7.
+See note 6 on page 26 for priority level details. - 6.
 Press the REMOVE softkey to remove the PHONE input that is displayed.